Hirsch weight-filtered log crystalline complex and Hirsch weight-filtered log crystalline dga of a proper SNCL scheme in characteristic p>0: Infinitesimal deformation invariance of Hirsch weight-filtered log crystalline complexes and Hirsch weight-filtered log crystalline dga's

-In this section we prove the infinitesimal deformation invariance of the pull-back of a morphism of SNCL schemes on filtered PD-Hirsch extensions.
-As in \cite{boi}, to prove the invariance, we use Dwork's idea for enlarging the radius of convergence of log $F$-isocrystals by the use of the relative Frobenius.
-Strictly speaking, in our case as in \cite{nb}, we use the base change by the iteration of the {\it abrelative} Frobenius morphism of the base scheme.
+In this section we prove the infinitesimal deformation invariance of the pull-back of a morphism of SNCL schemes on filtered Hirsch extensions.
+As in \cite{boi}, to prove the invariance, we use Dwork's trick for enlarging the radius of convergence of log $F$-isocrystals by the use of the relative Frobenius.
+Precisely speaking, in our case as in \cite{nb}, we use the base change by the iteration of the {\it abrelative} Frobenius morphism (not (usual) relative Frobenius morphism) of the base scheme.

 For a filtered complex $(K,P)$ in the derived category of filtered complexes (\cite{nh2}), denote $(K,P)\otimes_{\mab Z}^L{\mab Q}$ by $(K,P)_{\mab Q}$ for simplicity of notation.

 The following is a main result in this section.